PaulAlbert31/LabelNoiseCorrection/README.md

 Accuracies are reported at the end of 300 epochs of training.

+Note: We thank authors from [1](https://github.com/facebookresearch/mixup-cifar10) for the mixup and Pytorch implementation of PreAct ResNet (https://github.com/facebookresearch/mixup-cifar10) \
+that we use in our code.

+[1] Hongyi Zhang, Moustapha Cisse, Yann N. Dauphin, David Lopez-Paz, "mixup: Beyond Empirical Risk Minimization", in International Conference \
+on Learning Representations (ICLR), 2018.

+If you paper helps you in your research, please consider citing us.

 Diego Ortega, Eric Arazo Sanchez, Paul Albert, Noel E. O'Connor, Kevin McGuinness, Unsupervised Label Noise Modeling and Loss Correction, International Conference on Machine Learning (ICML), 2019

 ```
  @inproceedings{ICML2019_UnsupervisedLabelNoise,
   title = {Unsupervised Label Noise Modeling and Loss Correction},